tilt-dev/company/user-support/README.md

 For high priority requests, the exterminator should assign someone to start work immediately.

-Low priority requests should be tracked in Clubhouse.
+Low priority requests should be tracked in Shortcut.
 Teams should make their own judgements about how to prioritize them.

 If the exterminator sees a request that they know how to fix quickly, they